lionel87/fast-tree-builder/README.md

 	- `nodeParentKey`: (Optional) The key used to store the parent node in each node.
 It can be a string, number, symbol, or false if the parent node should not be included.
 Defaults to `'parent'`.
 	- `nodeChildrenKey`: (Optional) The key used to store the children nodes in each node.
 It can be a string, number, symbol.
 Defaults to `'children'`.
 	- `mapNodeData`: (Optional) A function that maps an item to its corresponding node data.
 It allows transforming the item before assigning it to the node.
 Defaults to `undefined`.
-	- `validateParentKeys`: (Optional) An iterable containing keys that should be validated as existing parent keys.
+	- `validateParentKeys`: (Optional) An iterable containing parent key values that can be accepted as root nodes.
 If provided, any item with a parent key not present in this iterable will cause an error to be thrown.
 Defaults to `undefined`.
   - `validateTree`: (Optional) A boolean flag that determines whether to validate the resulting data structure.
 If the structure is a cyclic graph, an `Error` will be thrown.
 Requires additional `O(n)` time to compute.
 Defaults to `false`.

 Returns